 \section{Conclusion and policy implications}

-This paper estimates that Western Australia's \textit{Leavers mandate}\textemdash a COVID-19 vaccine mandate requiring fresh high-school graduates to vaccinate to access popular post-graduation events \textemdash accelerated first-dose COVID-19 uptake among the 2021 Year-12 cohort by 9.3 percentage points at the mandate deadline.
-Dynamic regression-discontinuity estimates show that virtually the entire effect reflects ``pull-forward'' behaviour: the mandate convinced students who were eventually going to vaccinate to do so as much as 46 to 80 days earlier that at baseline.
-On the other hand, it did not induce vaccinations among students who were not going to vaccinate at baseline\textemdash i.e., we do not detect a statistically significant net increase in the long-run coverage level.
+This paper studies how a time-limited vaccine mandate changes vaccination behaviour---not only whether it increases uptake, but whether it does so by \emph{inducing} vaccinations that would not otherwise occur or by \emph{pulling forward} vaccinations that would occur later anyway \citep{brehm2022}.
+We use Western Australia's \textit{Leavers mandate} as a working example---a low-coercion COVID-19 policy requiring recent high-school graduates to receive a first dose to access popular post-graduation events---and estimate it caused a sharp increase in first-dose vaccination at the mandate deadline of 9.3 percentage points.
+Dynamic regression-discontinuity estimates show that virtually the entire effect reflects pull-forward behaviour.
+The mandate shifted the timing of vaccination forward by as much as 80 days for students who were eventually going to vaccinate, while we do not detect a statistically significant increase in long-run coverage.